-- 2.1 This report should be read with our approach to reviewing Fonterra's Milk Price Manual and base milk price calculation (Approach paper), which we have applied in this review and which forms part of this report.
-The Approach paper explains how we perform our reviews of Fonterra's Manual and base milk price calculation and includes: - 2.1.1 an overview of how the base milk price is set; - 2.1.2 our interpretation of key legislative provisions guiding our statutory reviews; and - 2.1.3 our analytical and practical approach to our statutory reviews. - 2.2 The base milk price monitoring regime is intended to provide incentives for Fonterra to act efficiently, while providing for contestability in the market for the purchase of milk from farmers.
-The regime also promotes greater transparency of Fonterra's base milk price setting processes.4 - 2.3 In our Approach paper, we discuss both the efficiency and contestability dimensions in the context of the base milk price calculation review.
-In summary: - 2.3.1 Efficiency: our view is that the assumptions adopted, and inputs and processes used in the Calculation will provide an incentive for Fonterra to operate efficiently where the Calculation uses independent notional benchmarks for the revenue and cost inputs. - 2.3.2 Contestability: the contestability dimension is satisfied if the assumptions adopted, inputs and processes used in the Calculation are practically feasible for an efficient processor.
+- 2.1 This report should be read with our approach to reviewing Fonterra's Milk Price Manual and base milk price calculation (Approach paper), which we have applied in this review and which forms part of this report.6 The Approach paper explains how we perform our reviews of Fonterra's Manual and base milk price calculation and includes: - 2.1.1 an overview of how the base milk price is set; - 2.1.2 our interpretation of key legislative provisions guiding our statutory reviews; and - 2.1.3 our analytical and practical approach to our statutory reviews. - 2.2 The base milk price monitoring regime is intended to provide incentives for Fonterra to act efficiently, while providing for contestability in the market for the purchase of milk from farmers.
+The regime also promotes greater transparency of Fonterra's base milk price setting processes.7 - 2.3 In our Approach paper, we discuss both the efficiency and contestability dimensions in the context of the base milk price calculation review.8 In summary: - 2.3.1 Efficiency: our view is that the assumptions adopted, and inputs and processes used in the Calculation will provide an incentive for Fonterra to operate efficiently where the Calculation uses independent notional benchmarks for the revenue and cost inputs. - 2.3.2 Contestability: the contestability dimension is satisfied if the assumptions adopted, inputs and processes used in the Calculation are practically feasible for an efficient processor.
 The essence of contestability is that efficient firms can compete in the market.
-If efficient firms are able to compete in the market, then the market is contestable. - 2.4 Our analytical and practical approach to our statutory reviews is described in Chapter 4 of the Approach paper.
+If efficient firms are able to compete in the market, then the market is contestable. - 2.4 Our analytical and practical approach to our statutory reviews is described in Chapter 4 of the Approach paper.9

-Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023).
+6 Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023).

-DIRA, section 150A.
+7 DIRA, section 150A.

-Commerce Commission "Our approach to the milk price manual and milk price calculation reviews"
+^{8 &}lt;u>Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023).

-Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023), p.20-31.
+9 Commerce Commission "Our approach to the milk price manual and milk price calculation reviews" (2023).

-- 2.5 Under DIRA we are required to review the calculation of the base milk price and assess the extent to which the assumptions adopted, and the inputs and processes used by Fonterra in setting the base milk price, are consistent with the efficiency and contestability dimensions, as outlined in section 150A of DIRA (the section 150A purpose). - 2.6 We note that Fonterra uses the term farmgate milk price when referring to the base milk price in its Manual and annual Farmgate Milk Price Statement.
-In this report we use the term 'base milk price' in all cases unless quoting from Fonterra materials. - 2.7 Information on the distinction between the base milk price, which is subject to our statutory reviews, and other prices in the dairy supply chain is provided in our Approach paper.
+2.5 Under DIRA we are required to review the calculation of the base milk price and assess the extent to which the assumptions adopted, and the inputs and processes used by Fonterra in setting the base milk price, are consistent with the efficiency and contestability dimensions, as outlined in section 150A of DIRA (the section 150A purpose).

+- 2.6 The base milk price in relation to a season means the price per kilogram of milk solids that is set by Fonterra for that season.10 The forecast for the base milk price is currently \$8.10 \$8.30 per kilogram of milk solids (kgMS) for the season under review in this draft report, which ended on 31 May 2023.11 - 2.7 We note that Fonterra uses the term 'farmgate milk price' when referring to the base milk price in its Manual and annual Farmgate Milk Price Statement.
+In this draft report we use the term 'base milk price' in all cases unless quoting from Fonterra materials. - 2.8 More information on the distinction between the base milk price, which is subject to our statutory reviews, and other prices in the dairy supply chain is provided in our Approach paper.